-If you work long hours, or even just sporadic hours, you may worry about how long you have to leave your dog home alone.
+If you work long or inconsistent hours you may worry about how long you have to leave your dog home alone.
 How long can dogs hold their pee?
-Are you going to come to an “accident”?
+Are you going to come home to an “accident”?
 Let's take a look at some of the factors that can help you make the best and safest choices for your pooch.

 The topic of bathroom needs comes up often when we talk about the suitable amount of time that our pets can be left home alone.
 Dogs are typically capable of holding their bladder for long periods of time, but it’s important to know how long is too long.